xta0/xta0.me/_posts/2022-04-10-Swift-modules.md

 ### First Party Swift Modules

 - First party Swift code is the simplest case.
-Every target already specifies its deps in its BUCK file.
+Every target already specifies its deps in its BUCK/Bazel file.
 - For each compile action then we traverse the deps collecting all the SwiftCompile rules and collecting the paths to their output.
 - These paths are collected in JSON file which is passed to the compiler using `-explicit-swift-module-map-file`
 - We need the transitive dependencies at each step as each Swift module embeds references to its own dependencies.